postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 ## Data Set Format

 ​    We provide here as an example of how we process the sampled raw RSSI data.
 The available 2.4GHz frequency band used by 802.11 Wi-Fi networks in most parts of the world is from 2.401GHz to 2.483GHz, which can be divided into N = 83 sub-bands each with a bandwidth of 1MHz.
-We denote the *n-*th 1MHz sub-band by
+We denote the n-th 1MHz sub-band by

 <div align=center><img src="picture/1.png" /></div>

 ​    We can collect the raw data by sampling the RSSI on each sub-band with an equal sampling interval for a certain sampling duration.
-When we sample the RSSI on each of the sub-bands, we set the sampling interval to T<sub>s</sub> = 100µs for a sampling duration that consists of *L* RSSI samples.
+When we sample the RSSI on each of the sub-bands, we set the sampling interval to T<sub>s</sub> = 100µs for a sampling duration that consists of L RSSI samples.
 The all data of the sampled raw RSSI on N sub-bands can be collected into the following raw RSSI matrix:

 <div align=center><img src="picture/2.png" /></div>

-where RSSI<sub>f<sub>n</sub>, t<sub>e</sub></sub>is the (*n,e*)-th entry of the raw RSSI matrix, f<sub>0</sub> is the sampling starting time,   $t_e = t_0 + T_sk, k = 0,1, \cdots , L$ is the *e-*th sampling time, and  $f_i$ represents the *i*-th sub-band.
+where RSSI<sub>f<sub>n</sub>, t<sub>e</sub></sub>is the (*n,e*)-th entry of the raw RSSI matrix, f<sub>0</sub> is the sampling starting time,   t<sub>e</sub> = t<sub>0</sub> + t<sub>s</sub>k, k = 0,1, ... , L is the e-th sampling time, and  f<sub>i</sub> represents the *i*-th sub-band.
 Fig. 4 presents the measured RSSI in 0.1 second at Shenzhen Baoan International Airport.

 <div align=center><img src="picture/rssi.png" /></div>